mfathi91/shared-wallet-telegram-bot/README.md

 ## How to run
 1. Clone the repository.
 2. Configure the bot in `volumes/config.json`.
 Hint: use `https://t.me/myidbot` to get your chat ID.
-3. Run `docker-compose up -d` on the repository's root directory.
+3. Run `docker compose up -d` on the repository's root directory.